 Why Dry And Cure Your Buds?

 First, you’ll want to harvest at the right time.
-And then you’ll want to dry and cure your buds to raise their potency and make a better quality product.
+And then you’ll want to dry and cure your buds to raise their potency and increase the quality of your cannabis.

 In short, you’ll help your buds reach their maximum potential and quality if you dry and cure them properly.
-Here’s just a few of the benefits of drying and curing your buds properly:
+Here’s just a few of the benefits of drying and curing your cannabis properly:

 - Increases potency.
-Much like some types of alcohol increase in potency the longer it’s fermented, your buds will also increase their potency of compounds during the curing process.
+Much like some types of alcohol increase in potency the longer they’re fermented, your buds will also increase their potency of compounds during the curing process.

 - Reduces chances of mold and bacteria.
-When you dry and cure properly, you’ll be paying extra attention to making sure you prevent mold and bacteria.
+By drying and curing cannabis correctly properly, you’ll be paying extra attention to making sure you prevent mold and bacteria.

 - Increases shelf life.
 Properly cured buds can be stored in airtight containers in a cool, dark place for up to two years without any loss in potency.

-There are a few main necessities and apparatus you’ll need for drying and curing:
+There are a few main necessities and apparatus you’ll need for drying and curing cannabis:

 - Environmentally controlled area to dry, plus wire or string.
 It’s vital to have a space where you can control the temperature and humidity.
 Otherwise, you won’t be able to control how long the drying process takes.
 The wire or string is for hanging your buds, which is the most common way to dry them.